andreyorst/powerline.kak/README.md

 source "%val{config}/plugins/powerline.kak/rc/modules/lsp.kak"
 ```

-And source theme that you want to use:
+And source the theme you want to use:

 ``` kak
 source "%val{config}/plugins/powerline.kak/rc/themes/base16-gruvbox.kak"
 ```

-After that you can enable powerline with:
+After that, you can enable powerline with:

 ``` kak
 powerline-start
 ```

-If you want to use builtin themes, you'll need to source theme scripts from
+If you want to use built-in themes, you'll need to source theme from the `rc/themes` folder.
-`rc/themes` folder.
-This is kind of tedious thing to do, and that's why I
+This is kind of a tedious thing to do.
-recommend using a plugin manager, since it does all this for you automatically, and
+That's why I recommend using a plugin manager,
-handles your configuration too.
+since it handles all the theming and configuration for you.

-After that you can use **powerline.kak**.
+After that, you can use **powerline.kak**.

 ## Configuration

-**powerline.kak** supports these commands:
+**powerline.kak** supports these **commands**:
-- `powerline-toggle` - toggle powerline on and off, by restoring pre-powerline
+- `powerline-toggle` - toggle powerline on and off,
-  value of `modelinefmt`.
+by restoring the pre-powerline value of `modelinefmt`.
-- `powerline-toggle-module` - toggle one of powerline modules `on` and `off`.
+- `powerline-toggle-module` - toggle a powerline module `on` and `off`.
-- `powerline-separator` - change separators of the powerline.kak.
-In order to
+- `powerline-separator` - change the separators for powerline.kak.
-  use powerline icons you need powerline compatible font.
-This is the full list of
+In order to use powerline icons, you need a powerline compatible font.
-  supported separators:
+This is the full list of supported separators:
   - ASCII separators: `ascii-arrow`, `ascii-triangle`,
     `ascii-triangle-inverted`.
   - Extended ASCII separators: `bars`, `full-step`, `half-step`, `quarter-step`.